anonymous-author-submissions/hri-vr-anticipatory-action-selection/README.md

 The experiment employs a within-subjects design with two conditions:

 ### Conditions
-- **Anticipation-on**: Robot exhibits anticipatory behavior by predicting the participant's next action using the DNF architecture
+- **Anticipation-on**: Robot exhibits anticipatory behaviour by predicting the participant's next action using the DNF architecture
-- **Anticipation-off**: Robot selects objects arbitrarily with no predictive behavior
+- **Anticipation-off**: Robot selects objects arbitrarily with no predictive behaviour

 ### Task
 In each trial, the participant and robot collaboratively place three objects into a container.
 The system automatically logs: